xelanola/CM515-course-2025/modules/08_Command_Line/README.md

-# Three Shells copied from here[https://colorado-state-university-cmb.github.io/shell-novice/]
+# Three Shells copied from [Unix Shell Novice](https://colorado-state-university-cmb.github.io/shell-novice/)

 1. Introducing the Shell AND Navigating Files and Directories
 2. Working with Files